 2. If no number is listed in the "federal legal limit" column, the EPA has not set a Maximum Contaminant Level for the chemical, so it is marked not available (N/A).

-3. Health-based guidelines for chloroform, bromoform, bromodichloromethane and dibromochloromethane represent one-in-one-million lifetime cancer risk levels proposed by the California Office of Environmental Health Hazard Assessment in 2018.
-Health-based guidelines for dichloroacetic and trichloracetic acids represent one-in-one-million lifetime cancer risk levels published by the EPA.
+3. Health-based guidelines for chloroform, bromoform, bromodichloromethane and dibromochloromethane represent one-in-a-million lifetime cancer risk levels proposed by the California Office of Environmental Health Hazard Assessment, or OEHHA, in 2018.
+Health-based guidelines for monochloracetic acid, monobromoacetic acid, dichloroacetic and trichloracetic acids represent public health goals proposed by OEHHA in 2020.
 Health-based guidelines for chlorite, bromate and N-nitrosodimethylamine are public health goals established by the state of California.
 The health-based guideline for chlorate is a reference concentration developed by the EPA.
-The health-based guideline for the THM4/TTHM and HAA5 groups and for dibromoacetic acid were defined in peer-reviewed scientific study by EWG and corresponds to a one-in-one-million lifetime cancer risk level.
+The health-based guideline for the THM4/TTHM and HAA5 groups and for dibromoacetic acid were defined in peer-reviewed scientific studies by EWG and correspond to a one-in-a-million lifetime cancer risk level.

 The EPA classified bromodichloromethane and bromoform, two of the four regulated trihalomethanes, as "likely to be carcinogenic to humans."
 In 2018, the National Toxicology Program classified six haloacetic acids as "reasonably anticipated to be human carcinogens."
 The list includes dichloroacetic acid, dibromoacetic acid, chlorobromoacetic acid, bromodichloroacetic acid, chlorodibromoacetic acid and tribromoacetic acid.

 Chlorite and chlorate

-Chlorite and chlorate are two structurally similar disinfection byproducts that form when chlorine dioxide (chlorine gas) or hypochlorite (the active ingredient in bleach) are used as disinfectants.
+Chlorite and chlorate are two structurally similar disinfection byproducts that form when chlorine dioxide, also known as chlorine gas, or hypochlorite, the active ingredient in bleach, are used as disinfectants.

 In 2009, California published a public health goal of 50 ppb for chlorite in drinking water.
-The state Office of Environmental Health Hazard Assessment determined that the most sensitive effects of chlorite exposure can be detected by monitoring red blood cell damage in laboratory animals.
+OEHHA determined that the most sensitive effects of chlorite exposure can be detected by monitoring red blood cell damage in laboratory animals.
 State scientists also reported that chlorite affects sperm and thyroid function and causes stomach ulcers.
 It may alter the behavior and neurodevelopment of rat pups exposed in the womb and may act as a weak carcinogen.
 The federal legal limit of 1,000 ppb allows 20 times as much chlorite in water as California’s public health goal.